stardothosting/facebook-purge/README.md

 ## By Shift8 Web
 ### [Toronto Web Design and Development](https://www.shift8web.ca)

+Note : This script is proof of concept.
+Use at your own risk.
+It is also a work in progress so contributions are very welcome.

 #### Overview

 Facebook purge is a python script that utilizes the beautiful soup module to interact with a specific facebook post ID.
 The goal is a proof of concept to interact with your own facebook data in order to edit the data within the post.